-The attorneys of Adamson & Cleveland, LLC, have more than 40 years of combined legal experience.
+The attorneys of Adamson & Cleveland, LLC, have over 75 years of combined legal experience.
 We know that most head-on collisions result from negligence such as:

 - Distracted driving – When a driver focuses on texting, talking on a phone, dealing with a pet or passenger in the car or other distractions, the driver is not focused on the road.
 The driver may cross the center line or fail to see a car turning in front of them at an intersection.

 - Speeding or aggressive driving – If drivers exceed the posted speed limit or drive too fast for road, traffic and weather conditions, they can readily lose control of their vehicle.
 A speeding driver may swerve across the center line or drive off the shoulder of the road and overcorrect into oncoming traffic.